actionprojecteu/azotea-client/FITS.md

 LOG-GAIN = 100 * log10(G)
 ```
 Where `G` is the internal amplifier gain of the analog circuitry.
-This is a new keyword, not present in the [Maxim DL FITS specification](https://cdn.diffractionlimited.com/help/maximdl/FITS_File_Header_Definitions.htm),
+This is a new keyword, not present in the [Maxim DL FITS specification](https://cdn.diffractionlimited.com/help/maximdl/FITS_File_Header_Definitions.htm) and
-not to be confused  with `EGAIN` which specifies a "gain" (conversion factor) in e-/ADU.
+not to be confused  with the `EGAIN` keyword which specifies a "gain" (conversion factor) in e-/ADU.

 ## Note 4:
 [Maxim DL FITS specifications](https://cdn.diffractionlimited.com/help/maximdl/FITS_File_Header_Definitions.htm) list as values for this keyword the following strings: